 - 4 tablespoons extra virgin olive oil

-- ½ cup chopped wild fennel fronds or dill (I used dill)
+- ½ cup wild fennel fronds or dill, chopped

 - In a large skillet, heat the olive oil on medium heat.
 Add the chopped onion and cook 2-3 minutes until softened.
 Stir in garlic and add the rice.
 Stir over medium-low heat for 3 minutes.

 - Add the spinach to the skillet and cover.
 Cook until spinach has lost most of its volume.
 Stir in water, fennel or dill and salt and pepper to taste.
 Cover and simmer - stirring occasionally - until water is absorbed and rice is soft for about 25-30 minutes.
 If necessary for a creamier consistency, add a little more water after about 15 minutes (I added almost another ½ cup water).